-In accordance with an agreement between the Governing Board and the board of another district, a permit authorizing a student’s attendance outside his/her district of residence may be issued upon approval of both the district of residence and the district of proposed attendance.
+The Governing Board recognizes that students who reside in one school district may apply to attend school in another school district and that such requests are made for a variety of reasons.
+A permit authorizing a student’s attendance outside his/her district of residence may be issued upon approval of both the district of residence and the district of proposed attendance.

-Superintendent or designee may approve interdistrict attendance permits
+The Superintendent or designee may approve interdistrict attendance permits for the following reasons:

 - The student’s parent(s)/guardian(s) are employed full time by the Del Mar Union School District.